mafaves/AI-projects/Framingham_Heart_Study-Cohort_/README.md

+The Framingham Heart Study is a long-term, ongoing cardiovascular cohort study of residents of the city of Framingham, Massachusetts.
+The study began in 1948 with 5,209 adult subjects from Framingham, and is now on its third generation of participants.
+Prior to the study almost nothing was known about the epidemiology of hypertensive or arteriosclerotic cardiovascular disease.
+Much of the now-common knowledge concerning heart disease, such as the effects of diet, exercise, and common medications such as aspirin, is based on this longitudinal study.
+It is a project of the National Heart, Lung, and Blood Institute, in collaboration with (since 1971) Boston University.
+Various health professionals from the hospitals and universities of Greater Boston staff the project. [link](https://en.wikipedia.org/wiki/Framingham_Heart_Study)

+**Variables inside the data**:

 **Demographic**
 * **Sex**: male or female(Nominal)
 * **Age**: Age of the patient;(Continuous - Although the recorded ages have been truncated to whole numbers, the concept of age is continuous)